-This document outlines the steps for implementing the Certification Scheme (CS) - Certification Body Framework/approach for accreditation described in Clause 5.1.2.3.3.
-The Certification Body and the Certification Scheme shall comply with this GSTC Checklist when the Certification Body applies for the scope extension of accreditation to provide auditing and certification services against the GSTC-Recognized Standard owned by a Certification Scheme.
+This document outlines the steps for implementing the Certification Scheme - Certification Body Framework (CS-CB Framework) for accreditation described in Clause 5.1.2.3.3.
+The CB and the CS shall comply with this GSTC Checklist when applying for the scope extension of accreditation to provide auditing and certification services against the GSTC-Recognized Standard owned by a CS.